atlanmod/NeoEMF/README.md

     mvn clean install -f plugins/eclipse

-NeoEMF plugins and update site are built and stored in your local m2 repository (.m2/fr/inria/atlanmod/neoemf)
+NeoEMF plugins and update-site are built and stored in your local m2 repository at (`.m2/fr/inria/atlanmod/neoemf`).

 ## Opening in your IDE